larkintuckerllc/starter-kit/quick-start/README.md

 **note**: Unlike the Terraform configurations' variables, once the infrastructure is created the values of the local variables cannot be changed.

+## Initialize Pre-Cluster Configuration

+1. From the command-line in the *pre-cluster* folder, execute `terraform init`

 ## TODO